chloeam/blank-slate/_posts/blog/2015-09-10-first-year-spring-overview.md

 ### Civic Engagement

 Every Drexel student must take Civic Engagement: our version of community service.
 We meet once per week to discuss what it means to volunteer and be a part of a community, and we volunteer for ten hours throughout the quarter for an organization of our choice.
 Because I love kids and tutoring, I worked with [US Dream Academy](http://www.usdreamacademy.org/).

+## Conclusion

+Spring quarter was very difficult for me, and I was so relieved when it was over.
+Often, the quarter system feels like a long sprint.
+At the very end, I declared as a graphic design major, and I really look forward to starting the bulk of the curriculum next fall.